My research interests are mainly within history of philosophy, aesthetics, and philosophy of culture. I concentrate on three areas:

 “Wenn der Begriff den Geist aufgibt.
 Anthropologische Implikationen in Moses Mendelssohns Sprachtheorie” [When a concept loses its spirit.
 Anthropological Implications of Mendelssohn’s theory of language], Mendelssohn-Studien 16 (2009), 413-37.

 Thomas Abbt and Moses Mendelssohn: Doubts and Oracle regarding the vocation of humankind, as well as letters between 1756 and 1764.
 Letters between Herder and Mendelssohn in 1765 on the Vocation of Man.
-In: Bloomsbury Studies in Early Modern Philosophy. [in preparation]
+London: Bloomsbury Studies in Early Modern Philosophy. [in preparation]

 Thomas Abbt and Moses Mendelssohn: Doubts and Oracle regarding the vocation of man.
 Invited contribution to the Graduate Faculty Philosophy Journal, published by the New School of Social Research, NY, vol. 39.1 (2018), 229-235 (introduction), 237-261 (text).